Enter Search Query:

 © 2014 Tony Barrell

 Tony Barrell has written more press articles and books than he can list.
-He was also the joker who created the notorious “Roxy Music rejection letter” that confused the world in 2021.
+He is also the joker who created the notorious “Roxy Music rejection letter” that confused the world in 2021.

 August 7, 2014